UC Personal Insight Questions Guide and Tips. A Deep Dive Into Each UC PIQ

 To all you artist types, this prompt should really stand out.
 It allows you to use the creativity that you have spent so long nurturing.
 Even if you are not applying as an art major, if you feel like some form of creativity really defines you, this is an excellent opportunity.
 Obviously, the topic you choose to write about should be about an activity that has occurred multiple times.
 You want to really show here your persistence to the craft.

-Remember, your PIQs are your opportunity to reveal yourself.
+Remember, your UC Personal Insight Questions are your opportunity to reveal yourself.
 Don’t force yourself to write about something you don’t feel positive about.

-A strong response for this PIQ can be achieved by describing in detail what about the activity makes it creative to you.
-You want to dive into the details about the process that makes it art to you and not necessarily the results.
+A strong response for this UC PIQ can be achieved by describing in detail what about the activity makes it creative to you.
+You want to dive into the details about the process.
+That makes it art to you and not necessarily the results.

 You want to avoid writing the activity without commenting and discussing the importance of creativity.
 This is not another place to list your awards and activities.
 Instead, emphasize the meaning of this activity to you.